-By 2009, however, tax revenues were not sufficient to cover the much higher levels of public spending, so the government had to resort to more unorthodox sources.
-These include: (1) the interests earned on the fund that was created with the assets that used to be in the individualized social security accounts (34 percent), a fund that was confiscated by the federal government in 2008 when the nationalization of the individualized accounts pillar of the social security system occurred; (2) the profits accrued to the Central Bank (22 percent) - that is, what many authors refer to as the inflation tax and, (3) special drawing rights from the IMF (44 percent) (which strictly speaking should be treated as a zero interest loan and not a revenue).
+By 2009 tax revenues were not sufficient to cover the greatly increased levels of public spending, so the government had to resort to more unorthodox sources.
+These include: (1) the interest earned on the fund created with the assets that used to be in the individualized social security accounts (34 percent), (2) the profits accrued to the Central Bank (22 percent) -what many authors refer to as the tax, and (3) special drawing rights from the IMF (44 percent), which strictly speaking should be treated as a zero interest loan and not revenue.
 However, after 2009 (3) was no longer available, and this led the federal government to tap international reserves and profits from the Central Bank.
-One should note that the inflation tax is much higher than the official inflation statistics would lead one to believe; the latter have been around a third of those produced by independent, nonpartisan research institutions (who have to face fines and lawsuits for publishing inflation data different from the official data).
-Because of its lack of transparency with inflation and other statistics, Argentina is facing the prospect of being the first country to be censured by the IMF.
+One should also note that the inflation tax is much higher than the official inflation statistics would lead one to believe; the latter have averaged about a third of those produced by independent, nonpartisan research institutions (which face fines and lawsuits for publishing inflation data different from the official data).38 Because of its lack of transparency with inflation and other statistics, on February 1st 2013, "Argentina became the first country to be censured by the International Monetary Fund for not providing accurate data on inflation and economic growth under a procedure that can end in expulsion."39